bitscribble/pyflooder/README.md

 # pyflooder
-A simple port of the great puzzle game [https://github.com/Obalfour/Flooder](https://github.com/Obalfour/Flooder) (Game Boy Color) to Python and Pygame.
+A simple port of the great puzzle game [https://github.com/Obalfour/Flooder](https://github.com/Obalfour/Flooder) (Game Boy Color) to Python and PyGame.

 ## Requirements
 Runs on Windows, Mac and Linux